 Many people own life insurance policies purchased years earlier to protect young families.
 There are several options if you own a policy that is no longer needed for its original purpose, such as cashing it in or converting the policy to an annuity.
 A more satisfying use for the policy might be as a charitable gift.
 You can give ownership of the policy and be entitled to an income tax charitable deduction if you itemize.
 Or you can keep ownership rights (the right to borrow against the policy, for example) while naming us as the beneficiary.

 Some of our friends find they have hidden assets that can help them in satisfying their philanthropic goals.
 Antiques, paintings and other collectibles – even patents and copyrights – can be valuable assets for giving.
 In many cases, the same favorable tax rules apply to these gifts that apply to securities and real estate.
 Please check with us on the feasibility and tax results of gifts of unusual items.
 Call us before you sell collectibles at a profit.

 Many of our friends own stock in their own businesses that can be given at extremely low cost, providing personal deductions that are paid for by the company.
 Call us before you sell your business, sell replacement stock from an employee stock ownership plan (ESOP) or plan for passing your business to the next generation.

 IRA Qualified Charitable Distributions

-IRA owners ages 70½ and older may make charitable gifts directly from their IRAs of up to $100,000 annually.
-Income tax deductions are not available for IRA “qualified charitable distributions” but donors may save taxes anyway, where gifts take the place of required minimum distributions, which are generally 100% taxable.
-IRA gifts may be especially attractive to donors who do not itemize deductions on their income taxes.
-Note: It's important that you coordinate IRA contributions with our office.
+IRA owners age 70½ and older in recent years have had the ability to make charitable gifts directly from their IRAs of up to $100,000.
+Income tax deductions are not available for IRA qualified charitable distributions, but donors may save taxes anyway, where gifts take the place of required minimum distributions, which are generally 100% taxable.It's important that you coordinate IRA contributions with our office.
 We will need to provide you and your IRA custodian with important information and ensure that you receive appropriate tax receipts.